Please text us @ 571-305-1888 for any emergency or outside-office-hour contact.

 Appointment Breaking Policy:

 During this time, it is important that we accommodate as many patients who need dental work as possible, while also taking all necessary and extra precautions to prevent the spread of disease.
-As such, we are not double-booking patients at this time, and each appointment time is solely set aside for you.
+As such, we are limiting the amount of patients we see each day to ensure that there is minimal contact.
 Therefore, to secure this appointment time, we ask that you provide us with your credit card information over the phone (NOT TEXT) in the event that you break your appointment without notice 48 hours prior to it, which is subject to a $100 break fee.
 Each appointment time is valuable, so out of courtesy for our other patients, please notify us 48 hours prior to your appointment if you need to reschedule it.

 How We Are Handling The Situation:

 In the current environment, There is no higher priority than keeping our patients from being exposed to COVID-19.
 That’s why we want to update you with the steps we are taking to ensure your health and safety in our office.
 We stay updated with the very latest information from the Centers for Disease Control (CDC), the World Health Organization (WHO), Virginia Dental Association (VDA), and other related government agencies.
 We stay on top of this evolving situation.